tboye/offbeat.amsterdam/gancio_plugins/gancio-plugin-feed/README.md

 ## Try it

 1. Restart your gancio instance and look at the logs for any message saying that this plugin has been loaded.
-2. Edit an existing event and save it just like that (this counts as an update)